-There are no parallel federal rules or standards set by a state or national licensing agency or accreditation association.
+There are no parallel federal rules or standards set by a state or national licensing agency or accreditation association that address the same subject matter as the rules do.

 A. Are these rules required by state law or federal mandate?